dmapper/style-guide/stylus.md

   color red
 ```

-If we want to only style specific `a` elements inside `.userList` we can make them descendants by giving a specific class:
+If we want to only style specific `a` elements inside `.userList` we can make them elements by giving a specific class:

 ```css
 .userList